kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 http://kaidez.com/click-to-tweet-link/#complicated-url
 {% endprism %}

-And if, for some reason, you hit the Click to Tweet link from there, there were instances where the URL in the Tweet window looked like this:
+And if, for some reason, you hit the Click to Tweet link from there, there were instances where the URL in the Tweet window will look like this:
 <div style="margin:0 auto; max-width: 700px;">
   <img src="/img/click-to-tweet-sample-02.jpg" class="imgBorder" alt="sample of a Tweet Box" />
 </div>